QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 \subsubsection{Effective condensate dynamics}

-The traced Wilson loop (\ref{eq:Wilson}) may be directly related to correlation functions of a gauge-invariant scalar field.
-Ref.~\cite{Gasenzer:2013era,Ford:1998bt,Mitreuter:1996ze} describes how a non-Abelian gauge theory is linked to an Abelian Higgs model where the adjoint Higgs field is an element of the algebra for a closed spatial Wilson line.
+The traced Wilson loop in \Eq{eq:Wilson} may be directly related to correlation functions of a gauge-invariant scalar field~\cite{Gasenzer:2013era,Ford:1998bt,Mitreuter:1996ze}.
 In thermal equilibrium, this scalar field serves as an order parameter for the confinement-deconfinement phase transition of the underlying gauge theory~\cite{Braun:2007bx,Fister:2013bh}.
-In the self-similar scaling regime of the non-thermal attractor, the dynamical evolution of the scalar order-parameter field modes towards the infrared bears many similarities~\cite{Berges:2019oun} with the dynamics of Bose condensation in non-relativistic field theories far from equilibrium~\cite{Berges:2012us,Orioli:2015dxa,Chantesana:2018qsb}.
+In the self-similar scaling regime of the non-thermal attractor, the dynamical evolution of the scalar order-parameter field modes toward the infrared bears many similarities~\cite{Berges:2019oun} to the dynamics of Bose condensation in non-relativistic field theories far from equilibrium~\cite{Berges:2012us,Orioli:2015dxa,Chantesana:2018qsb}.
 Even quantitatively, the values for the infrared scaling exponents in the different theories agree well within errors~\cite{Berges:2019oun}.